 The name of this first videotape became "Safety is an attitude."
 The organization's members realized that safety wasn’t something that should be taught to employees but was something that everyone associated with the harvesting business must be conscious of each and every day.

 It simply had to be constantly on our mind during everything we did, and simply had to become everyone’s attitude at all times.
 In addition, it becomes everyone’s job to police the rest of the crew as all phases of the harvesting business is being conducted.

 Furthermore, the organization developed a second, more complete video taping with associated written test questions.
 Many harvesters used the training tape and questions to share with their employees their particular company policy regarding various tasks of the overall process.

 CDL (Commercial Drivers License) requirements have necessitated time allotted to train truck drivers and to explain safety as well as company expectations.

-Recently, members were ask to identify their training resources needed and as result, a new safety committee began work on a safety handbook available to all members and sold to non-members through the organizational office in Hutchinson, KS.
+Members were asked to identify their training resources needed and as a result, a new safety committee began work on a safety handbook available to all members and sold to non-members through the organizational office by calling 620-200-1381.
 The committee was aggressive and committed, and finalized the task during the spring of 2001.

 USCHI members remain committed to providing a safe working environment for everyone (employees, employers, customers, and local residents, etc.) to conduct business.
 Safety is an attitude that we all must posses as we harvest the grain that feeds the world.